 And it isn't something you can say while trying to break it off. " I can't stand the smell of you.."
 That would devastate.
 So this one I will call THE BOOKEND

 We met in college--had a casual date senior year and as luck would have it, landed at the same hotel in Daytona for spring break.
 I was on a break from THE SOLDIER and just wanted to have a good time with my roommates for our last hurrah.
-But THE BOOKEND was persistant, and he kissed me that first night at the wet t-shirt contest ( of which my roommate won).
+But THE BOOKEND was persistant, and he kissed me that first night at the wet t-shirt contest ( of which my roommate won) and NO, I didn't participate!.
 I wanted nothing to do with him down in Florida.
 I have a picture of him somewhere on that first night in Daytona-- crazy times in a white t-shirt.
-He was cute, but the husky smell...
+He was cute, but the musky smell...

-Decades later, I taught his kids in school.
-His oldest was a comedic genius and I helped her through stuff while her parents were getting a divorce.
-I didn't even remember THE BOOKEND as being someone from college who I casually dated.
+Decades later, I taught his eldest daughter in school.
+She was a comedic genius and I helped her through stuff while her parents (THE BOOKEND) were getting divorced.
+I had no idea that her dad was this guy I went out with in college.
+No idea.
 He showed up to one of her shows and re-introduced himself to me.
-After she graduated, he asked me out and we dated for a few months.
+After she graduated, he asked me out and we dated about a month.
 He said I was the last woman he kissed before he met his wife and the first woman he kissed after he got divorced from his wife.

 It sounds so poetic.
 I just couldn't get past the musky smell.